matrix-org/matrix-spec/content/application-service-api.md

 ```

 {{% boxes/note %}}
-Application services can only register interest in *local* users (i.e., users
+For the `users` namespace, application services can only register interest in
-whose IDs end with the `server_name` of the local homeserver).
-Events affecting
+*local* users (i.e., users whose IDs end with the `server_name` of the local
-users on other homeservers are not sent to an application service, even if the
+homeserver).
+Events affecting users on other homeservers are not sent to an application
-user happens to match the one of the `users` namespaces (unless, of course, the
+service, even if the user happens to match the one of the `users` namespaces (unless,
-event affects a room that the application service is interested in for another
+of course, the event affects a room that the application service is interested in
-room - for example, because there is another user in the room that the
+for another room - for example, because there is another user in the room that the
 application service is interested in).

+For the `rooms` and `aliases` namespaces, all events in a matching room will be sent to the application service.
 {{% /boxes/note %}}

 {{% boxes/warning %}}